sunrise-choir/ssb-patchql/README.md

 ## Heads Up:

 - this is still a wip, we're still learning and working out the best shape for this api to take.
+The API **will change**.

 ## Intention